Višegrad: World War II

-On 18 April 1941 Ustashe murdered ten Serbs including Dragiša Jakšić, a president of Dobrun municipality.
+On 18 April 1941 Ustashe murdered ten Serbs including Dragiša Jakšić, the president of the Dobrun municipality.
 Many Serbs were executed by the fascist Ustashe regime along the Drina Valley for a month during the Genocide of Serbs, especially near Višegrad.
 Jure Francetić's Black Legion killed thousands of Bosnian Serb civilians and threw their bodies into the Drina river.
-In 1942, about 6,000 Serbs were killed in the village Miloševići and Stari Brod near Rogatica.
+In 1942, about 6,000 Serbs were killed in the villages of Miloševići and Stari Brod near Rogatica.

-In November 1941, with Italian help, the Serbian royalist Chetniks established a civil and military government in the area of Višegrad, and engaged in genocidal killing of local Bosniaks.
+In November 1941, with the help of the Italians, the Serbian royalist Chetniks established a civil and military government in the area of Višegrad, and engaged in genocidal killing of local Bosniaks.
 Thousands of civilians were massacred in Višegrad in December.
 In March 1942, 42 Bosniak villagers were burned to death in the village of Drakan.

-During the Battle for Višegrad in October 1943, the Chetniks attacked the German garrison and captured the town whose Axis garrison had 350 dead and 400 wounded soldiers.
+During the Battle for Višegrad in October 1943, the Chetniks attacked a German garrison and captured the town whose Axis garrison had 350 dead and 400 wounded soldiers.
 2,000 Bosniak civilians were killed after the capture of Višegrad.
 The Yugoslav Partisans took control of Višegrad on 14 February 1945.

 Bosnian War

 Višegrad is one of several towns along the River Drina in close proximity to the Serbian border.
 The town was strategically important during the conflict.
-A nearby hydroelectric dam provided electricity and also controlled the level of the River Drina, preventing flooding downstream areas.
-The town is situated on the main road connecting Belgrade and Užice in Serbia with Goražde and Sarajevo in Bosnia and Herzegovina, a vital link for the Užice Corps of the Yugoslav People's Army (JNA) with the Uzamnica camp as well as other strategic locations implicated in the conflict.
+A nearby hydroelectric dam provided electricity and also controlled the level of the River Drina, preventing flooding of downstream areas.
+The town is situated on the main road connecting Belgrade and Užice in Serbia with Goražde and Sarajevo in Bosnia and Herzegovina, a vital link for the Užice Corps of the Yugoslav People's Army (JNA) with the Uzamnica camp as well as other strategic locations involved in the conflict.

 On 6 April 1992, JNA artillery bombarded the town, in particular Bosniak-inhabited neighbourhoods and nearby villages.
 Murat Šabanović and a group of Bosniak men took several local Serbs hostage and seized control of the hydroelectric dam, threatening to blow it up.
 Water was released from the dam causing flooding to some houses and streets.
 Eventually on 12 April, JNA commandos seized the dam.
 The next day the JNA's Užice Corps took control of Višegrad, positioning tanks and heavy artillery around the town.
 The population that had fled the town during the crisis returned and the climate in the town remained relatively calm and stable during the later part of April and the first two weeks of May.
 On 19 May 1992 the Užice Corps officially withdrew from the town and local Serb leaders established control over Višegrad and all municipal government offices.
 Soon after, local Serbs, police and paramilitaries began one of the most notorious campaigns of ethnic cleansing in the conflict.